swri-robotics/mapviz/README.md

 **Parameters**
  * Topic: The topic to publish the point to
  * Frame: The target frame to transform the point to before publishing it

+### Right Click Services

+Shows a Custom Context Menu with available services at this sepcific gps location.
+**Parameters**
+ * Topic: The topic to publish gps point to
+ * Frame: The target frame to transform the point to before publishing it
+ * available services topic: Service topic for Mapviz to retreive available services From
+ * gps command topic: Service topic for Mapviz to request the chosen gps command to be executed

 ### Robot Image